What is Jade?

 - Using water throughout as a lubricant will reduce Jade dust and keep your diamond tools running smoothly.

-- Jade dust should never be inhaled – always use personal protective equipment such a dust mask or respirator.
+- Jade dust should never be inhaled – always use personal protective equipment such as a dust mask or respirator.

 - Investing in a flexible shaft for your rotary tool will ensure a comfortable grip and keep the rotary tool body away from the water.

-- Both Jadeite and Nephrite often have interspersed hard and soft areas causing the classic "orange peel" appearance - Polishing with finer grades of diamond is the best remedy for this problem.
+- Both Jadeite and Nephrite often have interspersed hard and soft areas causing the classic "orange peel" appearance - Polishing with finer grades of diamond tooling is the best remedy for this problem.